tanloong/neosca/README.md

 ## <a name="install"></a> Install <small><sup>[Top ▲](#contents)</sup></small>

-1. Install NeoSCA
+### Install NeoSCA

 To install NeoSCA, you need to have [Python](https://www.python.org/) 3.7 or later installed on your system.
-You can check if you have Python installed by running the following command in your terminal:
+You can check if you already have Python installed by running the following command in your terminal:

 ```sh
 python --version